akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_osx_1011.rst

 =========================================

 Here is a quick guide to setup the :doc:`system_requirements` on OS X 10.11.
-This guide will help you to install all the packages and modules needed for Akeneo PIM, then configure it to match your local installation.
+This guide will help you to install all the packages and modules needed for Akeneo PIM, then configure them to match your local installation.

 System installation
 -------------------